Bio3SS/Bio3SS.github.io/practice.md

 The content is old, and some of the questions might be a bit hard based on this year's coverage.
 Try not to let that bother you.

-Please let us know of any technical or formatting issues we can address to make the final go more smoothly
+Please let us know of any technical or formatting issues we can address to make the final go more smoothly.